 With regard to SSI benefits, things like pensions are counted as part of your income.
 To qualify for SSI benefits, your income and assets are restricted.
 If the pension provides enough income to exceed the maximum income allowed, then you cannot receive benefits from both sources.
 The same is true for other retirement accounts.

-The only factor that could interfere or prevent you from claiming your Social Security benefits is employment.
-If you are working or start working again, you will no longer qualify for SSDI benefits and chances are you may not qualify for SSI benefits, too.
+The only factor that could interfere or prevent you from claiming your Social Security disability benefits is employment.
+If you are working or start working again, you will no longer qualify for SSDI benefits, and chances are you may not qualify for SSI benefits, too.

 You do not have to work for a certain period of time to qualify for SSI disability benefits, but you must have worked a minimum number of hours to qualify for SSDI benefits.
 For SSDI benefits, you earn work credits according to how long you've worked and how much you've made.